kakatcy/pro-mern-book/README.md

 # Chapter notes
+## Chapter 15: Deployment
+**Summary**
+In this chapter,

+**Chapter 15 notes:**
+1. Git Repositories
+     - created repositories in my personal GitHub account and pushed api and ui code there.
+2.

 ## Chapter 14: Authentication
 **Summary**
 In this chapter, I implemented the authentication for the IssueTracker program.
 Firstly, I used google to authenticate a user and also implemented sign out function.
 Secondly, I also did authorization checks, blocked some functions like delete, submit functions if a user is not signed in which made this program more applicable.
 In addition, I also used server rendering with credentials to solve the flicker between unsigned and signed states.
 Lastly, set cookie domain and test it also works well for real domains.